 - 2. School districts shall develop and implement curriculum, courses and instruction in order to ensure that students meet the skills and competencies as set forth in this section and in the subject matter standards adopted by the State Board of Education. - 3.
 All students shall gain literacy at the elementary and secondary levels.
 Students shall develop skills in reading, writing, speaking, computing and critical thinking.
 For purposes of this section, critical thinking means a manner of analytical thinking which is logical and uses linear factual analysis to reach a conclusion.
-They also shall learn about cultures and environments their own and those of others with whom they share the earth.
-Students, therefore, shall study social studies, literature, languages, the arts, mathematics and science.
-Such curricula shall provide for the teaching of a hands-on career exploration program in cooperation with technology center schools. - 4.
-The subject matter standards shall be designed to teach the competencies for which students shall be tested as provided in Section 1210.508 of this title, and shall be designed to prepare all students for active citizenship, employment and/or successful completion of postsecondary education without the need for remedial coursework at the postsecondary level. - 5.
-The subject matter standards shall be designed with rigor as defined in paragraph 3 of subsection G of this section.
+They shall learn about cultures and environments their own and those of others with whom they share the earth.
+All students shall receive the instruction needed to lead healthy and physically active lifestyles.
+Students, therefore, shall study social studies, literature, languages, the arts, health, mathematics and science.
+Such curricula shall provide for the teaching of a hands-on career exploration program in cooperation with technology center schools.

-6. The subject matter standards for English Language Arts shall give Classic Literature and nonfiction literature equal consideration to other literature.
-In addition, emphasis shall be given to the study of complete works of literature.

-- 7. At a minimum, the subject matter standards for mathematics shall require mastery of the standard algorithms in mathematics, which is the most logical, efficient way of solving a problem that consistently works, and for students to attain fluency in Euclidian geometry. - 8.
-The subject matter standards for history, social studies and United States Government shall include study of important historical documents, including the United States Constitution, Declaration of Independence, Emancipation Proclamation, Federalist Papers and other documents with significant history and heritage of the United States, and the content of the United States naturalization test, with an emphasis on the specific content of the test and the ideas and concepts it references.
+- 4. The subject matter standards shall be designed to teach the competencies for which students shall be tested as provided in Section 1210.508 of this title, and shall be designed to prepare all students for active citizenship, employment and/or successful completion of postsecondary education without the need for remedial coursework at the postsecondary level. - 5.
+The subject matter standards shall be designed with rigor as defined in paragraph 3 of subsection G of this section. - 6.
+The subject matter standards for English Language Arts shall give Classic Literature and nonfiction literature equal consideration to other literature.
+In addition, emphasis shall be given to the study of complete works of literature. - 7.
+At a minimum, the subject matter standards for mathematics shall require mastery of the standard algorithms in mathematics, which is the most logical, efficient way of solving a problem that consistently works, and for students to attain fluency in Euclidian geometry. - 8.
+The subject matter standards for history, social studies and United States Government shall include study of important historical documents, including the United States Constitution, Declaration of Independence, Emancipation Proclamation, Federalist Papers and other documents with significant history and heritage of the United States, and the content of the United States naturalization test, with an emphasis on the specific content of the test and the ideas

+- and concepts it references.
 Beginning with the 2022-2023 school year, the United States naturalization test shall be administered in accordance with subsection F of this section. - 9.
 The subject matter standards for United States Government shall include an emphasis on civics, the structure and relationship between the national, state, county and local governments and simulations of the democratic process.
-For the purposes of this section, "civics" means the study of the rights and duties of

-Oklahoma and United States citizens and of how those governments work.
+For the purposes of this section, "civics" means the study of the rights and duties of Oklahoma and United States citizens and of how those governments work. - education shall include but not be limited to the domains of physical, emotional, social and intellectual health.
+Health literacy shall include the ability to obtain, process and understand basic health information and services needed to make appropriate health decisions.
+Health shall also include the importance of proper nutrition and exercise, mental health and wellness, substance abuse, coping skills for understanding and managing trauma, establishing and maintaining positive relationships and responsible decision making.
+Physical literacy shall include the ability to move with competence and confidence in a wide variety of physical activities in multiple environments that benefit the healthy development of the whole person.